FR-PAR-ATOS-TOOLING/elk_toolbox/README.md

 Create a directory that will be synchronized with the GIT:
 ```
-elk_git_file
+mkdir elk_git_file
 ```
-Goto this directory and clone the GIT project inside:
+Go to this directory and clone the GIT project inside:
 ```
 cd ~/elk_git_file
 git clone https://git.atosone.com/my_project/threshold_index.git